29-Year-Old Safety – Tennessee Titans

 Da'Norris Searcy Contract Information:

-Signed a four-year deal with the Bills in July of 2011.
+Signed with the Titans in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Da'Norris Searcy – simply subscribe now.